 In 2005 Kelly and I became pregnant with our first son, Isaiah.
 At our 20 week ultrasound our doctor informed us that something was wrong.
 We learned that Isaiah was suffering from severe birth defects, from which his odds of survival were one in a million.

 After Isaiah, we were looking for way to give back and to help other children and families.
 That is when we met the March of Dimes.
 A short time later, we became pregnant with our second child, Mason.
 The pregnancy was an uneventful and otherwise normal pregrancy.
-Yet, to everyone's surprise, Mason came three months early.
+To everyones' surprise, Mason came three months early.

-On April 25th, 2007, we met Mason, kicking and screaming.
-He spent his days in an incubator and was doing well.
-On the third day our doctor told us he would need emergency surgery. from which he was not able to recover.
+On April 25th, 2007 we met Mason, kicking and screaming.
+He spent his first days in an incubator and was doing well.
+On the third day our doctor told us he would need emergency surgery, from which he was not able to recover.
 Mason passed away at only one week old.

-Today, Kelly and I have a happy, healthy four-year-old son, Jonas, and our newborn son, Elias, who was just born this last summer.
+Today, Kelly and I have a happy, healthy seven-year-old son, Jonas, and a three-year-old son, Elias.
 Our sons were given a healthy start thanks to the advancements made possible by organizations such as the March of Dimes.
+The March of Dimes is on the cutting edge of research and development related to helping moms and babies.
+We are happy to support them in their efforts.

 Please join us in supporting the March of Dimes, in the hope that one day all children will be born healthy.